CodeByZach/sublime_bracket_highlighter/docs/src/markdown/customize.md

 ## Wrap Brackets Plugin Settings

-Wrapping brackets for a given language can be defined in `bh_wrapping.sublime-settings`.
+Wrapping brackets for a given language can be defined in `BracketHighlighter_wrapping.sublime-settings`.
 Wrap rules are found under the key `wrapping` where `wrapping` is an array of language wrap rules.

 ```js
     "wrapping": [